sauravraghuvanshi/azure-docs-powershell/Az/Az.StreamAnalytics/Get-AzStreamAnalyticsQuota.md

 ```

 ### -Location
-Specifies the name of an Azure region or data center location for which to get Streaming Unit quota information.
+The region in which to retrieve the subscription's quota information.
-See http://azure.microsoft.com/en-us/regions/#serviceshttp://azure.microsoft.com/en-us/regions/#services for a list of supported Azure regions.
+You can find out which regions Azure Stream Analytics is supported in here: https://azure.microsoft.com/en-us/regions/

 ```yaml
 Type: System.String